 Let’s talk COLORS:

 Tertiary colors are always winners in headshots.
-Salmon, brick, moss, taupe.
-Jewel tones, or gemstone tones, also look GREAT on camera.
+Salmon, brick, moss, taupe. jewel tones, or gemstone tones, also look GREAT on camera.
 Ruby reds instead of bright reds, Amethyst, Emerald, Sapphire… get it?
-Colors to avoid: Black, white and grey.
+Colors to avoid: Black, and grey!
 Black, absorbs light and can look flat as a board on camera, not showing your shape.
-White, reflects light, and can pale you out, loose your jaw line, and draw attention away from you face.
 Grey, well, most casting directors say that grey says nothing at all about your personality and is as boring as watching an old woman knit.
 A good rule of thumb is, if you can’t find it naturally occurring in a fruit or vegetable or MEAT, it’s probably worth staying away from.

 While we’re on the subject… if your photographer allots you three different looks, why on earth would you bring in three v-neck t-shirts in three different colors?
 This is your opportunity to showcase all that you are!
 Get funky, get unique.
 Sure, bring in the standard v-neck t-shirt or tank top, but then bring a jacket to layer on top, your next two outfits should be completely different.
 Some agents, managers and CDs LOVE seeing your bare skin, while others HATE it.
 It’s all subjective.
 So why not bring in a mixture of items so you have a shot to appease any opinion.
-The general consensus on this is, make sure what you are wearing FITS and doesn’t drown your physique, or isn’t too obscenely tight.
+The general consensus on this is, make sure what you are wearing FITS and doesn’t drown your physique.
+No ‘potato sacks’ is what I like to say!

-AVOID small patterns.
+I love patterns!
+However, try to avoid super small patterns, like tight stripes or small polka dots.
 They will ‘dance’ on camera, also known as moire.
 (Refer to the dancing lines post made more recently.)
 Large patterns usually photograph well, but make sure they don’t distract from your face.
 Ask a friend or colleague for advice if you’re not sure.
 Some fabrics, like linen, are stitched with tiny tiny stitching in different values that can also give the appearance of a small pattern that will ‘dance’.
 Best thing to do is give yourself a picture check!
 Use your camera phone to take a couple pictures of the garment, in different positions.
 Is it dancing?

 What’s over used?